Surrey Slow Streets Pilot Project

 About the Pilot

 Municipalities across Canada are reducing residential speed limits in their community to 30km/h and 40km/h, respectively.
-Surrey’s pilot is unique in that it will test both speed limits to see which works best for our Surrey community.
+Surrey’s pilot is unique in that it tested both speed limits to see which works best for our Surrey community.

-We are conducting this pilot project in response to residents’ concerns about safety on Surrey roads and in their neighbourhoods.
+We conducted this pilot project in response to residents’ concerns about safety on Surrey roads and in their neighbourhoods.
 This is a starting point to determine the differences that lower speed limits can make on our roads, taking into consideration Surrey’s unique characteristics and needs.